JONSASSE/432-2018/quizzes/quiz2/README.md

 ## The Google Form

-The link to the Google Form to take Quiz 2 is **to appear on 2018-04-26 after class.**
+The [link to the Google Form to take Quiz 2](https://goo.gl/forms/JG0zDu1BgAFpdICI2) is now available.

 ## Things You Will Need